Cauxi/react-airbnb-clone/README.md

-This is my first React Project for my React Portolio, it's an airbnb-clone made with react.
+This is my first React Project for my React Portfolio, it's an airbnb-clone made with react.

 - Use [`npn start`] or [`yarn start`] to start the server